qanazoga/cookbook/README.md

 # Paige's Cookbook

 ### A few quick notes:
-- For the most part, I don't measure any of my ingredients, turn back now if this is an issue for you.
+- For the most part, I don't measure my spices, everything is done to taste.

 - I make changes to these recipes all the time while cooking, and mostly use this as a siple guide to point me in the right direction.
 I encourage you to